Metimol1/VisionCraft/README.md

 - `width` (integer) - generated image width (minimum 64, maximum 1024), default is 1024
 - `sampler` (string) - one of the available SDXL samplers.
 - `scheduler` (string) - one of the available SDXL schedulers.
-- `refiner` (bool) (optional: default is false) - whether using another neural network improves the quality of the generated image.

 #### Request Example:
 ```